Tooth Extractions in Lancaster, PA (Tooth Removal)

 By using high quality, modern instruments, we remove the tooth or teeth as gently as possible, paying strict attention to sterile technique.

-The removal of a tooth by a dentist is called exodontia or a tooth extraction.
+The removal of a tooth by a dentist in Lancaster, PA is called exodontia or a tooth extraction.
 There are two main types of tooth extractions; simple extractions and surgical extractions.

 Simple extractions are performed on teeth that are visible.
 These extractions are performed while the patient is under a local anesthetic.
 An amount of force is needed to loosen the tooth from the socket so that it can be removed with dental forceps.